What we provide

 13 years +

-The Helping Hands teens group is run in partnership with Youth Highland, and uses a youth work approach to empower young people to take the lead in managing their loss in healthy ways.
+Our teen's group uses a youth work approach to empower young people to take the lead in managing their loss in healthy ways.
 The young people are encouraged to set the agenda and build supportive peer relationships.
 They can decide how much of their own personal experience they share with the group and when.
 A recent group have developed a bereavement education resource to share with teachers and other support staff, aiding them to learn how to respond helpfully to a bereaved young person.
 We are excited to be able to offer this resource to staff teams in Highland!

 A block of one-to-one bereavement support sessions may be offered if assessed to be appropriate and needed.
 However, the majority of young people benefit most from participating in a group context.